rgwch/elexis-ungrad/README.md

 # elexis-ungrad 2024

-**Note**: Beginning with this branch, ungrad-2024, The Elexis Ungrad plugins are built against Branch 3.12 of https://github.com/elexis/elexis-3-core and https://github.com/elexis/elexis-3-base.
-This branch is considered highly experimental as of now.
-For produktive use, continue with the ungrad2023 branch for now.
+**Note**: Beginning with this branch, ungrad-2024, The Elexis Ungrad plugins are built against Branch 3.12 of elexis-3-core and elexis-3-base.

-The repositories https://github.com/rgwch/elexis-3-core and https://github.com/rgwch/elexis-3-base are obsolete.
+The repositories https://github.com/rgwch/elexis-3-core and https://github.com/rgwch/elexis-3-base can still have some differences to their respective https://github.com/elexis/elexis-3-xx equivalents, but these are rather some small quick fixes and adaptations.

 ## What it is
 Some more experimental and strictly OpenSource'd extensions from the original creator of Elexis.